dmazin/dmazin.github.io/_posts/2023-06-14-reddit-moat.md

 Similarly, while access to compute is not a moat for developing LLMs, access to high quality data is.
 And that is where Reddit enters the picture.

 There is no question that Reddit is extremely valuable as training data.
 How often do you append “reddit” to your searches?

+*Edit: I mention this later, but I want to make it abundantly clear that Reddit's **future** data is what OpenAI is most concerned about protecting.
+Existing data has already been scraped.*

 It's no secret that [Reddit’s API changes are being driven significantly by the desire to capture the value of its corpus](https://www.theverge.com/2023/4/18/23688463/reddit-developer-api-terms-change-monetization-ai).
 I think the missing piece, though, is that it doesn’t matter if anyone buys the data or not.
 The important piece is that it's easiest for OpenAI to get the data (given that companies with co-investors help each other), somewhat harder for Google, and extremely hard for upstarts.